valueflows/valueflows/mkdocs/docs/algorithms/track.md

 #### Where to start a trace

 The "starting item" can be an EconomicResource or EconomicEvent.
-If you want to start at the present time, and trace everything that ever happened to the resource, start with the resource and its `previousEvent`.
+If you want to start at the present time, and trace everything that ever happened to the resource, start with the resource and the value of its `previousEvent`.
 If you just want to know how a resource was made, and what inputs went into it, start with selecting the output event where that resource was initially created, or if it is a stock resource, where it was last incremented.

 #### Pseudocode